What's in toothpaste?

 Binders disperse or swell in the presence of water and are used to stabilise the toothpaste by preventing separation of the solid and liquid phases.
 Binding agents in natural toothpaste include natural gums such as arabic, tragacanth, xanthan and carrageenan.
 Other products such as corn starch extract, CMC (sodium carboxymethyl cellulose) and cellulose may be used.

 Detergents lower the surface tension and therefore help loosen plaque deposits and emulsify or suspend the debris removed from the tooth surface during cleaning.
-Commonly used detergent sodium lauryl sulphate, along with sodium lauryl sarcosinate, can irritate the skin.
+Commonly used detergent sodium lauryl sulphate (not actually a detergent, more of a foam creator to help distribute the toothpaste abrasive agents into nooks and crannies), along with sodium lauryl sarcosinate, can irritate the skin.
 Lauryl polyglucose and lauryl glucoside are milder detergents.

 Flavours will often be labelled as such.